Are Ceramic or Clay Custom Poker Chips Better?

 - Choose custom ceramic poker chips when no separate label, 50,000+ impact rating, 300-chip minimum, or lower entry cost drive the decision.

 Still comparing line by line?
-Our clay vs ceramic guide walks the same ground in table format.
+Our clay vs ceramic guide walks the same ground in table format — including the refreshed supplier and quoting workflow section for hosts who have picked a material.
 How to choose custom poker chips orders the full decision path from quantity to artwork.
-UK buyers should read the complete buying guide.
+Ordering to the UK?
+See the UK buying guide.
+Elsewhere, get an instant quote with your shipping region selected.

 When you are ready to spec a set, get an instant quote — or rewatch the side-by-side short and trust your ears.